 In groceries and supermarkets, traditional Christmas food start to make an appearance too.
 Ham and queso de bola (Edam cheese) start to fill the freezers and shelves.
 The hot chocolate is made from local tablea, which is a ball of ground-up cacao beans.
 It's usually heated and combined with water to make a traditional Filipino chocolate drink.
 The ham and cheese are often enjoyed with pan de sal, which is a Filipino bread roll made from flour, eggs, yeast, sugar, and salt.
 These are noche buena staples.

 Noche buena?
 It's Spanish for "good night", literally, but in the Philippines, noche buena is steeped in cultural and religious significance.
-The country was a Spanish colony for more than three hundred years and so the Catholic traditions and legacy runs deep.
+Three centuries of Spanish colonial rule included the imposition of Catholicism on the nation, creating a deep and lasting religious legacy.
 For Filipinos, noche buena is the night, and the feast, before Christmas Day.
 More specifically, it is the meal eaten after hearing the midnight mass to welcome Christmas Day.

 Explaining the Traditions

 It may seem odd to Westerners that Filipino families feast on ham and cheese at midnight before Christmas.
-It's important to understand that The Philippines is a Third World country and more than ninety percent of the population live below the poverty line.
+It's important to understand that The Philippines is an economically developing country and more than ninety percent of the population lives below the poverty line.
 For many of these people, ham and cheese are luxuries that they cannot afford even once a year.
 When you hear and read about lavish noche buena spreads in the Philippines, they are found in the homes of the middle class and upper-class families.
 Depending on the economic status and financial capacity, the ham-cheese-pan de sal-chocolate meal might be supplemented by other dishes, like these foods:

 01 of 04